 The library offers access to a comprehensive field of information.
-The LRC's collections in print format include over 37,000 books, 45 magazine titles, and 9 newspapers.
+The LRC's collections in print format include over 36,700 books, 30 magazine titles, and 9 newspapers.
 Through online access from the library's computer lab, information can be retrieved from more than 30 specialized databases.
 The databases are electronic collections of articles from popular magazines and scholarly journals, with material suitable for personal and academic research.
-The library also offers more than 1,500 videos and DVDs, a local history collection, and a children's literature collection.
+The library also offers more than 1,700 videos and DVDs, a local history collection, and a children's literature collection.
 SCC's LRC/Library is a member of the Illinois Heartland Library System.
-Through the system, SCC students and staff are able to borrow materials from other member libraries.
+Through the system, Shawnee Community College students and staff are able to borrow materials from other member libraries.
 Materials can also be borrowed from out-of-system libraries.

-The library also offers three small rooms for meetings, study groups, and audio-visual material viewing.
+The library also offers four small rooms for meetings, study groups, and audio-visual material viewing.
 The rooms are available on a first-come, first-served basis.

-Residents of the Shawnee Community College district over 18 years of age are welcome to use the resources of SCC's library at no charge.
-A proof of residence (such as a driver's license)

-is required to obtain a community user library card.
-SCC students, staff, and community residents are encouraged to visit and utilize the library's print, audio-visual, and on-line material.
+Residents of the Shawnee Community College district over 18 years of age are welcome to use the resources of Shawnee Community College's library at no charge.
+A proof of residence (such as a driver's license) is required to obtain a community user library card.
+Shawnee Community College students, staff, and community residents are encouraged to visit and utilize the library's print, audio-visual, and on-line material.
 Library staff members are happy to assist patrons in locating items.

 In addition to the library, the LRC includes the Teaching and Learning Center (TLC).
 From the TLC, the college's educational technology specialist assists faculty with setting up and delivering online courses as well as with integrating technology into traditional instruction.
 The TLC includes a full-service computer lab and offers training sessions on using a variety of software.
 The educational technology specialist also assists students who need help with Moodle, the program through which online courses are offered.
+The TLC also offers a small makerspace for students, faculty and staff.